aenarete/KiteSimulators.jl/docs/Installation.md

 ## Installation of Julia

 ### Windows
 Please download and install Julia using `juliaup`.
-You can try:
+Launch the `Command Prompt` app and type:

 ```
 winget install julia -s msstore
 juliaup add 1.10